First observation of the $\overline{B}_{s}^{0}\to\Lambda_{c}^{+}\overline{\Lambda}_{c}{}^{-}$ decay and evidence for the $\overline{B}^{0}\to\Lambda_{c}^{+}\overline{\Lambda}_{c}{}^{-}$ decay

-The normalization channel yields are obtained using a similar two-stage fitting procedure as for the signal channels, where the $\Bdsb$ and $\DporDsp$ signal and background components are modeled using the same lineshapes as the \BLcLcbar decays.
-The lineshape for the misidentified \BdDsD decay in the \BsDsDs dataset is estimated from simulated samples using the KDE approach~\cite{Cranmer:2000du}.
+The normalization channel yields are obtained using a similar two-stage fitting procedure as for the signal channels, where the $\Bdsb$ and $\DporDsp$ signal and background components are modeled using the same line shapes as the \BLcLcbar decays.
+The line shape for the misidentified \BdDsD decay in the \BsDsDs dataset is estimated from simulated samples using the KDE approach~\cite{Cranmer:2000du}.
 The fits yield \mbox{$26\,171\pm 164$} \BdDsD signal decays and \mbox{$2926\pm65$} \BsDsDs signal decays, with the fit projections provided in the End Matter.

 Several sources of systematic uncertainty from the mass fit and the efficiency ratio are considered.
 A summary is presented in Table~\ref{tab:summary_syst_BF}.
 Alternative mass fits are performed with different configurations of the fit model, and the largest change in the branching ratio is assigned as the corresponding systematic uncertainty.
-The signal models are varied to use either fixed or Gaussian-constrained widths for the \Bds peaks, and either Gaussian-constrained or floated widths for the \Lc peak.
-Alternative signal models for \Lc, $D_{(\squark)}^+$, and \Bds peaks are tested either by varying the DSCB tail parameters, or by replacing the DSCB distribution with a Hypatia~\cite{Santos:2013gra} distribution.
+The signal models are varied to use either fixed or Gaussian-constrained widths for the \Bds peaks and either Gaussian-constrained or floated widths for the \Lc peak.
+Alternative signal models for \Lc, $D_{(\squark)}^+$, and \Bds peaks are tested either by varying the DSCB tail parameters or by replacing the DSCB distribution with a Hypatia~\cite{Santos:2013gra} distribution.
 The exponential background shapes are replaced with Chebyshev polynomials.
-The lineshape of the misidentified \BdDsD decay in the \BsDsDs dataset is replaced by an alternative KDE with a 50\% wider sampling width.
+The line shape of the misidentified \BdDsD decay in the \BsDsDs dataset is replaced by an alternative KDE with a 50\% wider sampling width.
 The fitting procedure is validated using pseudoexperiments.
-A bias at a level of a few percent is observed in the fitted signal yield, mainly arising from the positivity constraint on the signal yields in the first-stage fit, and the inherent bias of maximum-likelihood fits with small yields~\cite{rice2006mat}.
+A bias at a level of a few percent is observed in the fitted signal yield, mainly arising from the positivity constraint on the signal yields in the first-stage fit and the inherent bias of maximum-likelihood fits with small yields~\cite{rice2006mat}.
 The size of this bias is assigned as a systematic uncertainty.